 Setup Guide

-Remove the x1 Elgato L-Bracket, the x2 Elgato knurled thumbscrews holding the lens mount plate, and the lens mount plate itself.
+Remove the x2 Elgato knurled thumbscrews holding the Elgato lens mount plate, and remove the plate temporarily.

 Did you know you can purchase additional thumbscrews for your kit?